eascott/hd-events-api/README.md

  * You can remove unwanted icons from the sidebar using the "unlock from sidebar" item in the right click menu.

- * chromium browser is installed but needs to be accessed via the search icon.

- * A shutdown from the desktop is as good as a vagrant halt but...
+ * A shutdown from the desktop is required before a vagrant halt.

- * ..a restart is not the equivalent of a vagrant reload cycle since a desktop initiated restart will result in a loss of the /vagrant shared file and lot'sa stuff will break.
+ * A restart is not the equivalent of a vagrant reload cycle since a desktop initiated restart will result in a loss of the /vagrant shared file and lot'sa stuff will break.
 This is especially important to remember because the OS can and will initiate a restart, sometimes